DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 These options can be verified in one central location, your configuration file.
 It is always important to verify your choices and enabled features to enhance security.

+It is also important to revisit your past choices and make sure if they are still needed.
+For example during development you might have temporarily made your scope too large and it can be made smaller.

 13. **Disable or limit navigation**